visit-dav/visit/src/doc/cli_manual/functions.rst

   OpenDatabase(databaseName, timeIndex, dbPluginName) -> integer

-databaseName : type
+databaseName : string
-    A string containing the name of the database to open.
+    The name of the database to open.

-timeIndex : type
+timeIndex : integer
     This is an optional integer argument indicating the time index at which toopen the database.
 If it is not specified, a time index of zero is assumed.

-dbPluginIndex : type
+dbPluginIndex : AMBIGUOUS
     An optional string containing the name of the plugin to use.
 Note that this string must also include the plugin's version number (with few exceptions,almost all plugins' version numbers are 1.0).
 Note also that you must capitalize the spelling identically to what the plugin'sGeneralPluginInfo::GetName() method returns.
 For example, "XYZ_1.0"is the string you would use for the XYZ plugin.

 return type : integer